Second Industrial Revolution: United Kingdom

 New products and services were introduced which greatly increased international trade.
-Improvements in steam engine design and the wide availability of cheap steel meant that slow, sailing ships were replaced with faster steamship, which could handle more trade with smaller crews.
+Improvements in steam engine design and the wide availability of cheap steel meant that slow, sailing ships were replaced with faster steamships, which could handle more trade with smaller crews.
 The chemical industries also moved to the forefront.
 Britain invested less in technological research than the U.S. and Germany, which caught up.

 The development of more intricate and efficient machines along with mass production techniques after 1910 greatly expanded output and lowered production costs.
 As a result, production often exceeded domestic demand.
 Among the new conditions, more markedly evident in Britain, the forerunner of Europe's industrial states, were the long-term effects of the severe Long Depression of 1873–1896, which had followed fifteen years of great economic instability.
 Businesses in practically every industry suffered from lengthy periods of low – and falling – profit rates and price deflation after 1873.

 United States

 The U.S. had its highest economic growth rate in the last two decades of the Second Industrial Revolution; however, population growth slowed while productivity growth peaked around the mid-20th century.
 The Gilded Age in America was based on heavy industry such as factories, railroads and coal mining.
 The iconic event was the opening of the First transcontinental railroad in 1869, providing six-day service between the East Coast and San Francisco.

 During the Gilded Age, American railroad mileage tripled between 1860 and 1880, and tripled again by 1920, opening new areas to commercial farming, creating a truly national marketplace and inspiring a boom in coal mining and steel production.
 The voracious appetite for capital of the great trunk railroads facilitated the consolidation of the nation's financial market in Wall Street.
 By 1900, the process of economic concentration had extended into most branches of industry—a few large corporations, some organized as "trusts" (e.g. Standard Oil), dominated in steel, oil, sugar, meatpacking, and the manufacture of agriculture machinery.
 Other major components of this infrastructure were the new methods for manufacturing steel, especially the Bessemer process.
 The first billion-dollar corporation was United States Steel, formed by financier J. P. Morgan in 1901, who purchased and consolidated steel firms built by Andrew Carnegie and others.

-Increased mechanization of industry and improvements to worker efficiency, increased the productivity of factories while undercutting the need for skilled labor.
+Increased mechanization of industry and improvements to worker efficiency increased the productivity of factories while undercutting the need for skilled labor.
 Mechanical innovations such as batch and continuous processing began to become much more prominent in factories.
 This mechanization made some factories an assemblage of unskilled laborers performing simple and repetitive tasks under the direction of skilled foremen and engineers.
 In some cases, the advancement of such mechanization substituted for low-skilled workers altogether.
 Both the number of unskilled and skilled workers increased, as their wage rates grew Engineering colleges were established to feed the enormous demand for expertise.
 Together with rapid growth of small business, a new middle class was rapidly growing, especially in northern cities.